 Lake District Landscape Photography | Lake District Photography

-So who better to learn from then the newly crowned Landscape Photographer of the Year over these 3 days.
+Who better to learn from then the newly crowned Landscape Photographer of the Year over these 3 days.
 I made sure I was all kitted upend wrapped up warm.
-II’m glad I did as it was a bit wet and wild.
+I’m glad I did as it was bit wet and wild.
 Thankfully we did get dry weather over the weekend and managed to capture lots of photos of some of my favourite Lakes backdrops.

 Above is one of my favourite places.
 Derwentwater, this one of is the jetties where the hopper boats drop off, via Keswick.

 As a child, I often visited the Lake District with my family, we played by and swam in Derwentwater as we visited Keswick, usually during the summer months.
-It brings back lots of happy memories including probably my most favourite place in the Lakes.
+It brings back lots of happy memories, including probably my most favourite place in the Lakes.
 That place is Ashness Bridge, just a beautiful little stone bridge across a stream that runs down to Derwentwater.

-As part of the trip, we took a trip down to Buttermere with a couple of stop offs on the way to see the old water mill, Honister Pass and then onto Rydal to see the waterfalls and the little grotto.
-It was a bit of a challenge getting down the precarious muddy bankside with almost nothing to hold onto, but it was worth it to get the shot from down below rather than the standard shot off the bridge.
+As part of the trip, we took a trip down to Buttermere with a couple of stops offs on the way to see the old water mill, Honister Pass and then onto Rydal to see the waterfalls and the little grotto.
+It was a bit of a challenge getting down the precarious muddy bankside with almost nothing to hold onto, but it was worth getting the shot from down below rather than the standard shot off the bridge.
 The lone tree at Buttermere was another challenge as it was a torrential downpour and we had only brollies for shelter.
 We ended up covering each other to get the shot and then swapped.
 I think it came out really nice and moody.

-Well it was a great trip and as I said, I’d love to go again but for now, enjoy these photos and if you wish to purchase any prints, please visit my online gallery…
+Well it was a great trip, and as I said, I’d love to go again but for now, enjoy these photos, and if you wish to purchase any prints, please visit my online gallery…